katsuhisamaruyama/jxplatform2/README.md

 JxPlatform2 creates a CFG for each method existing in Java source code.

 * CFGStore - Provides APIs to create CFGs from Java source code and stores them
-* CFG - Provides information about a CFG
+* CFG (extends CommonCFG) - Provides information about a CFG of a method or a field
-* CCFG - Provides information about a class control flow graph (CCFG)
+* CCFG (extends CommonCFG) - Provides information about a class control flow graph (CCFG) of a class
 * BasicBlock - Provides information about a basic block of a CFG
 * CallGraph - Provides information about a call graph